mirashukla/static-website-s3/README.md

-# Static Website on AWS S3 using Terraform
+# Static Website on AWS S3 and Route53 using Terraform

 This repository contains the Terraform code to deploy a static website on AWS S3.
 By following the instructions below, you can easily create a highly available and scalable static website on Amazon S3.